Welcome to Franklin Elementary School!

 - Can my child buy extras like ice cream?
 We offer ice cream and other additional items for sale to students who have money in their accounts or cash with them.
 All extra items, (ala carte items) are Smart Snack compliant.
 If a child has a negative balance, they will not be able to purchase ala carte items.
 FES limits ice cream purchases to an assigned day of the week by grade level.

 - May I come have lunch with my child?
 Parents are welcome to join their child for lunch.
-It is not necessary to call ahead for reservations.
 You must sign in the office with a photo ID to receive a visitor’s badge.
 Please meet your child in the cafeteria.
-Once you finish lunch, you need to return to the front office to sign out.
+Your child and you will sit at a designated Visitors' Table in the cafeteria.
+Once you finish lunch, you will need to return to the front office to sign out.

 - May I bring in lunch for my child from their favorite restaurant?
 The FSSD policy 3.50 states: “Students will be permitted to bring their lunches from home and to purchase beverages and incidental items.
 Breakfast and lunch brought from outside food service facilities will not be permitted to be consumed in the cafeteria.”

 - What happens if my child forgets his lunch or lunch money?
 What happens if my child’s account develops a negative balance?
 All children in FSSD who want breakfast and lunch will be fed.
 If your child has a negative balance he or she will not be able to purchase ala carte items.
 Please see the FSSD Negative Balance Policy in this handbook for more details.

 - My child prefers to bring his or her lunch, is there anything I cannot send?
 We do not allow glass containers, energy drinks, coffee drinks or carbonated beverages.